313ctric/planetside2-event-client/README.md

 # planetside2-event-client

-A client for the [Planetside 2 event streaming api](http://census.daybreakgames.com/#what-is-websocket).
+A client for the [Planetside 2 event streaming API](http://census.daybreakgames.com/#what-is-websocket).

-This client is incomplete, however it has a lot of basic functions that may be useful.
+This client is incomplete, however it has some basic functions that may be useful.

 ## Usage